Rosita Worl: Early life

 Worl was born in a cabin on a beach near Petersburg, Alaska, in 1938.
 She was raised by her grandmother, aunt and mother.
 When she was 6, she was kidnapped from her home and taken to Haines House, a Presbyterian mission in Haines, where she and other Alaska Native children were taught English and the Christian religion.

 Because the young girl was forced to leave her home, her grandparents, John and Jennie Thlunaut, “rented” her from the missionaries in order to spend time with her.
 Her aunt, Agnes Bellinger, went to work at Haines House to watch over her.
 She attended for three years before her mother, Bessie Quinto, was able to take her home to live with her 12 brothers and sisters.

 Quinto taught her daughter that she had an obligation to serve the Native community, through the Alaska Native Sisterhood and other organizations.
 At age 10, Worl traveled with her mother as she organized workers at salmon canneries throughout Southeast Alaska.
 Worl was required to take meeting minutes.
-As a teen-ager, she fished commercially with an uncle, something girls of that age were not allowed to do.
+As a teenager, she fished commercially with an uncle, something girls of that age were not allowed to do.